Women fighting for ‘Justice for Jennifer’ show up at Michelle Troconis trial

 Some wore purple hats or scarves while others were fully decked out in the colour.
 It was intentional, they said: it was all for Jennifer.

-Ms Troconis’ fate is now in the hands of the jury who will soon decide whether she was involved in conspiring with Fotis to kill Jennifer and cover up the crime.
+On Friday, the jury found Troconis guilty of conspiring with Fotis to kill Jennifer and cover up the crime.

+She was convicted on all six counts of conspiracy to commit murder, hindering prosecution, tampering with physical evidence, and conspiracy to commit tampering with physical evidence.

+She is scheduled for sentencing on May 31, and could face up to 50 years in prison.

-Since the trial began, family and friends of Jennifer, along with supporters who had never even met her, have been wearing purple ribbons and clothing in court to raise awareness for domestic violence.
+Since the trial began, family and friends of Jennifer, along with supporters who had never even met her, had been wearing purple ribbons and clothing in court to raise awareness for domestic violence.

-Many of the supporters are members of “Justice For Jennifer,” a Facebook page that started over four years ago, and has since grown to more than 1,000 members.
+On Tuesday, they packed the courtroom and overflow room at Stamford Superior Courthouse in Connecticut for closing arguments.

 “If there were room for 1100 of us in the courtroom, we would have all been there everyday,” Shell Meador, one of the Facebook admins told The Independent.